-Flood insurance purchase requirements are not expected to change as the NFIP continues to determine the need for flood insurance based upon the existing Special Flood Hazard Area (SFHA) maps but not the flood insurance rates.
+Flood insurance purchase requirements are not expected to change.
+The NFIP will continue to determine the need for flood insurance based upon the existing Special Flood Hazard Area (SFHA) maps; however, these maps will no longer determine a property's individual rate.
+The rate will be determined from the estimated property characteristics FEMA has within their database.